hillc255/PollApp/README.md

 ## Technologies

-Pusher - Hosted APIs to build realtime apps with less code
+Pusher - Hosted APIs to build realtime apps

-Python - a programming language that lets you work quickly and integrate systems more effectively
+Flask - a microframework for Python based on Werkzeug and Jinja 2

-Flask - a microframework for Python based on Werkzeug, Jinja 2 and good intentions
+Python with JavaScript and HTML

 ## Run the Application